 Average Student Loan Debt by Year

 • If there is no information on your credit report, the lenders might use up to 1% of your remaining loan balance to calculate monthly payments, which are based on a 20-25 year amortization schedule.

-Average student loan debt by year 1 on Education Data Initiative
+Average Student Loan Debt by Year - average student loan debt by year

+Average Student Loan Debt by Year